kubernetes/kubernetes/examples/guestbook/guestbook.md

 ### Step One: Turn up the redis master.

-Create a file named `redis-master.json`, this file is describes a single task, which runs a redis key-value server in a container.
+Create a file named `redis-master.json`, this file is describes a single pod, which runs a redis key-value server in a container.

 ```javascript
 {